I-CAN-hack/secoc/README.md

 ## SecOC Key Extractor

-This repository contains scripts to extract the SecOC keys for the following vehicles:
+This repository contains scripts to extract SecOC keys.
- - 2021+ Rav4 Prime.
 See the related [blog post](https://icanhack.nl/blog/secoc-key-extraction/) for more details.
+Confirmed working by users on the following vehicles:
+ - 2021 Rav4 Prime
+ - 2021 Sienna LE

 ## Read this first